 4) Consider functional and emotional needs

 Look beyond changes in functional needs and consider changes in emotional needs as well.
-For example, we’ve all heard stories about short-term demand and/or supply issues related to grocery staplesuch as toilet paper, flour, eggs, or disinfectant wipes.
-However, once these issues are resolved and panic buying is long over, will there be lasting impact on how people choose to stock their pantries?
+For example, we’ve all heard stories about short-term demand and/or supply issues related to grocery staples such as toilet paper, flour, eggs, or disinfectant wipes.
+However, once these issues are resolved and panic buying is long over, will there be a lasting impact on how people choose to stock their pantries?
 Will consumers find emotional comfort in making sure they always have essentials on hand?
 How will this impact long-term purchasing patterns for staple food items?

 While the times are unsettling and many questions remain unanswered, businesses with a customer-centric mindset will come out ahead when we emerge on the other side of this crisis.